globedasher/mean_deployment/README.md

-The serverInit.sh script has been created to be run on a unix-like system that runs bash shell scripts.
+The serverInit.sh script has been created to be run on a debian like system that runs bash shell scripts and requires the mongodb-org-3.4.list file to be added to install MongoDB.

 The purpose is to deploy a MEAN application as taught by Coding Dojo.

 At this time, it only clones GitHub repos.